Down to the Sea: Boating in Gloucester, MA

 In 1605, explorer Samuel de Champlain christened Gloucester, “the beautiful harbor,” and its natural splendor continues to attract both land- and waterborne visitors centuries later.
 Today, Gloucester is an amalgamation of working waterfront and vibrant tourist destination, and for transient boaters, the welcome sign is very much on display.

 Cape Ann’s Marina Resort

 Deep-water transient slips, moorings and dockage for boats up to 100 feet.
 Also offers a fuel dock, onsite restaurant, pool, laundry, showers, ice, bait, WiFi, repair and more.

-Marina on the Annisquam River offering transient slips, gas and repair.
+On the Annisquam River; offers transient slips, gas and repair.
 Fifteen feet MLW.

 Enos Marine & Pier 7 Marina

 Transient slips and moorings for boats up to 120 feet, ice, cable, power, water and service.
 On the inner harbor.

 Good holding ground in 20 to 30 feet of water can be found in Southeast and Western Harbors, just outside the inner harbor.